bameyrick/concurrently-await/README.md

 The character to split [names](#names) on, the default is `,`.
 Example usage:

 ```
-concurrently-await --names ui|server --name-seperator | "command1 arg > --<condition> value" "command2 arg > --<condition> value"
+concurrently-await --names ui|server --name-seperator | "command1 arg await --<condition> value" "command2 arg await --<condition> value"
 ```

 ### wait-seperator

-The default wait seperator is `>` but this may conflict with your command.
+The default wait seperator is `await` but this may conflict with your command.
 You can set your own wait seperator by setting the wait seperator option:

 ```
 concurrently-await --wait-seperator ~> "command1 arg ~> --<condition> value" "command2 arg ~> --<condition> value"